2026 Florida State Tax Deadlines

 Florida Individual income tax filing deadlines and extensions for 2026

-Florida does not impose a state Individual income tax, making it one of the most tax-friendly states for Individuals.
-However, residents should be aware of federal tax obligations and certain business tax considerations that may apply to specific activities within the state.
+Florida does not impose a State Individual income tax, making it one of the most tax-friendly states for Individuals.
+However, residents should be aware of federal tax obligations, and businesses should note that Florida does levy a Corporate Income/Franchise Tax on C Corporations.

 Florida business tax deadlines for 2026